chef/chef-oss-practices/community-membership.md

 ### Requirements

 - Enabled [two-factor authentication] on their GitHub account
 - Have made multiple contributions to the project or community.
-Contribution may include, but is not limited to:
+Contributions may include, but are not limited to:
     - Authoring or reviewing PRs on GitHub
     - Filing or commenting on issues on GitHub
     - Contributing to team, subproject, or community discussions (e.g. meetings, Chat, email discussion,